jnlongnecker/dungeoneers/Manual/Combat.md

 `check`: `presence`[`spell pierce die`] vs `spell resistance`

 If the `check` succeeds, the `spell` `pierces`.
 If the `spell` inflicts an `effect`, that `effect` takes place.
 If the `spell` inflicts `wounds`, that number of `wounds` are inflicted.
 A `creature` may elect to allow the `spell` through their `spell resistance` if they choose.

+## Reactions

+Some tasks happen practically automatically in response to certain stimuli.
+A `reaction` represents an instantaneous twitch of muscle memory; practically involuntarily.
+Most `creatures` only have 1 `reaction point` to spend on `reactions`.
+Like `actions`, not every `reaction` will be listed here as some may be given by other features and `abilities`, but there are some general `reactions` that any `creature` can take.

+A `reaction` can be taken at any point during any `turn` as long as a `creature` has a `reaction point` to spend on it.

+### Grab a Ledge

+A `creature` may instinctively reach out for a ledge if they find themselves being knocked off.
+If a `creature` is `forced` to a point where they pass over a ledge within their `threat range`, they may use the `grab a ledge` `reaction` to stop themselves at the ledge.
+In order to do so, roll a

+`check`: `dexterity`[d4] vs 5 + the number of tiles `forced`.

+On a success, the `creature` stops at a point where they are hanging on the ledge.

 ## Defenses